DeniCastro/CompSciAEA/Extra02.PythonBasics.md

 ---

 ### **Python Code with Comments**
-And here’s the Python version with inline comments.
+Here's the calculator code with comments.

 ```python
 # Basic Calculator in Python